jaredhendrickson13/pfsense-api/README.md

 ### Notes:

-- To install the 2.6 package, simply change the `2.5` in the install URL to `2.6`.
+- To install the pfSense CE 2.6 package, simply change the `2.5` in the install URL to `2.6`.
+- To install the pfSense Plus 22.01 package, simply change the `2.5` in the install URL `22.01`.
 - In order for pfSense to apply some required web server changes, it is required to restart the webConfigurator after installing the package.
 - If you do not have shell access to pfSense, you can still install via the webConfigurator by navigating to '